Sri01729/template-ai-storyboard-consistent-character/EVALS.md

 The AI Story Board Generator project includes a comprehensive evaluation system built on Mastra Evals to measure the quality and effectiveness of AI agent outputs.
 The system uses heuristic-based metrics to evaluate different aspects of generated content without requiring additional LLM calls.

-**Note**: Evaluations are only applied to creative content generation agents (Storyboard, Script, Image).
-Utility agents (Export, PDF Upload) perform straightforward file operations and do not require quality evaluations.

 ## Available Evaluation Metrics

 ### Storyboard-Specific Metrics (`src/mastra/evals/storyboard-evals.ts`)